IELP FAQ

 Q. Who can I talk to for more information?

-Q. What does Houston have to offer?
+Q. What does the city of Houston and the University of Houston Law Center have to offer?

 Q. Does the University of Houston Law Center offer students lockers?